goran-mahovlic/generic-node-se/AS7341/README.md

 SET_REGISTER - it is left for debugging purpose - with this we can set directly any register of AS7341

-### Known bugs
+### Known bugs - todo

-On first version of code SET_TIME and SET_ASTEP bytes are switched
+[x] SET_TIME and SET_ASTEP bytes are switched

-Node can reset from time to time - if that happens it has detected I2C HAL error and stayed in higher consuption.

-After reset node will rejoin and stay in low consumption
+[] Node can reset from time to time - if that happens it has detected I2C HAL error and stayed in higher consuption, after reset node will rejoin and stay in low consumption

-Settings (send time, astep, atime) are not saved into eeprom - so after each reset node will have default settings.
+[x] Settings (send time, astep, atime) are not saved into eeprom - so after each reset node will have default settings.

-On test node with harvester board I coul not use SF12 that is in default code, after switching to SF10 wverything works.
+[] On test node with harvester board I coul not use SF12 that is in default code, after switching to SF10 wverything works.

-On test node send interval is set on 60 minutes
+[] Default send interval is set to 15 minutes - first data message will arive in 15 minutes from startup